3P's lessons plans

 For the game I made these slap caller necklace.
 I cut and glued them onto fun foam, punched a hole and thread yarn into the hoop.
 I use them to have the group respect the caller and be more organized at playing the game.
 You can play with any set of word and use the necklace but change the caller every time.
 You can even write on the back of the necklace the caller´s name so you choose a different child every time.

-Cut-and-Paste Routine Verbs Activity.
+Cut-and-Paste Routine Verbs small cards Activity.
 This activity includes two matching sets: One set with routine action words cards with the word on it, another set with pictures of each action.
 Students cut out the pictures and paste them on top of the correct verb word.
 Use it to recognize and read routine vocabulary.

 Spelling Verb Bingo Game.
 Place all the verb small cards on the board.
 Have the children select only 6 and write them down on their paper.
 Call out a word and place a tick on the flashcard.
 Use the small cards for calling the verbs.
 Children cross the words as they have it on their spelling bingo grid.